Caddo: Late 19th century to present

 Congress passed the Dawes Act to promote assimilation of tribes in Indian Territory and to extinguish Indian land claims to enable admission of the territory as a state.
-It authorized the break up and distribution of tribal communal landholdings into 160-acre allotments for individual households in order for them to establish subsistence family farms along the European-American model.
+It authorized the break-up and distribution of tribal communal landholdings into 160-acre allotments for individual households for them to establish subsistence family farms along the European-American model.
 Any tribal lands remaining after such allotments were to be declared "surplus" and sold, including to non-Native Americans.
 At the same time, tribal governments were to be ended, and Native Americans were to be accepted as US citizens, subject to state and federal laws.
 Numerous European Americans had already settled outside the tribal territories.

 The Caddo vigorously opposed allotment.
 Whitebread, a Caddo leader, said, "because of their peaceful lives and friendship to the white man, and through their ignorance were not consulted, and have been ignored and stuck away in a corner and allowed to exist by sufferance."
 Tribal governments were dismantled at this time, and Native Americans were expected to act as state and US citizens.
 After some period, the adverse effects of these changes were recognized.
 The Caddo and other Native American peoples suffered greatly from the disruption of their traditional cultures, and lost much of their lands in the decades after allotment.

 20th-century reorganization

 Under the federal Indian Reorganization Act of 1934 and the Oklahoma Indian Welfare Act of 1936, the Caddo restored their tribal government.
 They adopted a written constitution and a process of electing officials.
-They organized in 1938 as the 'Caddo Indian Tribe of Oklahoma.'
-They ratified their constitution on 17 January 1938.
+They organized in 1938 as the Caddo Indian Tribe of Oklahoma.
+They ratified their constitution on January 17, 1938.
 In 1976, they drafted a new constitution, which continues elected representative government.

 During the 20th century, Caddo leaders such as Melford Williams, Harry Guy, Hubert Halfmoon, and Vernon Hunter have helped shape the tribe.
-In the early 1980s,[Mary Pat Francis was the first of woman to be elected as tribal chair.
+In the early 1980s, Mary Pat Francis was the first woman to be elected as tribal chair.
 Her daughter, Tamara Michele Francis, was elected in 2015, following a time of high divisions.
 She was re-elected in 2016.

 In a special election on June 29, 2002, the tribe adopted six amendments to the constitution.
 Tribal enrollment is open to individuals with a documented minimum of 1/16 degree Caddo blood quantum.